Wow what a wild wet and windy day.

 It bucketed down last night and I was happy with my call to race into town for a warm hotel room.
 Huge, gusty winds up to 60km ripped through Melrose.
-There is a crazy weather event happening right across south east South Australia.
+There is a crazy weather event happening right across south east South Australia at the moment.

 Today was going to be similar, particularly the strong winds, bringing the chill factor down well into single digits.
 I toyed with the idea of holding up for another day but there were no guarantees that it wouldn’t persist and I can’t take every wet day off – the trail would be very slow to complete otherwise.
 The worst of the rains had past but more was forecast.
 It was with trepidation that I made the decision to push on today.
 It was only going to be a short distance day and I had plenty of time.

-I held off leaving town early, waiting instead for the cafe to open and starting the day with a cooked breakfast and coffee.
-Bouts of rain came and went and by the time I had finished breakfast I reckoned it had cleared enough to start moving.
+I held off leaving town early, waiting instead for the café to open and starting the day with a cooked breakfast and hot coffee.
+Bouts of rain came and went.
+By the time I had finished breakfast I reckoned it had cleared enough to start making a move.

-The break in weather did not last long at all and only 15 minutes in I was hunkered down under my jacket hood, the collar done up tight.
-Rain bucketed down, coming in sideways with the gusty winds.
-There was still a chance to back out but my feet led me further away from town.
+The break in weather did not last long.
+Only 15 minutes in I was hunkered down under my rain jacket hood, the collar done up tight around my neck.
+Rain bucketed down, coming in sideways at times.
+There was still a chance to back out and retreat back to town but my feet led me further away.

 It was a crazy day all day.
 No opportunity to take any photos.
 Even if there was, the screen on my phone was too wet to operate properly to take a shot.